 Sediment and pollutants can accumulate over time in various components of drainage collection, conveyance, and treatment systems, such as catch basins, ditches, storm drains, and oil/water separators.
-When a storm event occurs, the excessive sediment and pollutants can become mobilized and carried into receiving waters.
+When a storm event occurs, the excessive sediment and pollutants can become mobilized and carried into receiving waters, the public drainage system, or a public combined sewer.
 Performing routine maintenance is required and helps prevent sediment and pollutants from discharging downstream.

 - Inspect all conveyance, detention and treatment systems at least annually and clean or repair structures whenever the condition thresholds described in Appendix G are triggered.
 Systems in industrial areas or areas that receive excessive sediment, foliage or debris may require more frequent inspection and maintenance.
 If leaves or woody debris accumulate on catch basins and inlets, clean as needed to prevent flooding. - Clean catch basins when they are greater than 60 percent full of sediment, within 6 inches of the bottom of the lowest pipe, or there are obvious signs of pollution visible.
-At 60 percent capacity, there is not enough settling space to remove sediment from stormwater and they cease to function as designed. - All catch basins are required to have outlet traps (downturned elbow) similar to City of Seattle Standard Plan No. 267.
-Outlet traps help to keep oil and other floatables from discharging to the public drainage system or receiving waters.
+At 60 percent capacity, there is not enough settling space to remove sediment from stormwater and they cease to function as designed. - All catch basins are required to have outlet traps (downturned elbow).
+Outlet traps help to keep oil and other floatables from discharging to the public drainage system, public combined sewer, or receiving waters.
 Replace or repair outlet traps when missing or damaged.
 When catch basins lack sufficient depth or room to install an outlet trap, evaluate the drainage system to determine if there is an appropriate downstream location and install an outlet trap at that location. - Properly dispose of all solids, polluted material, and stagnant water collected through system cleaning.
-Do not decant water back to the system.
+Do not decant untreated, treated, or filtered water back into drainage system.
 Do not jet material downstream into the system.
-In all systems, known or suspected contaminated material may need to be tested for additional disposal requirements. - Consider posting "Dump No Waste" or other warning signs adjacent to inlets/catch basins where possible.
+In all systems, known or suspected contaminated material may need to be tested for additional disposal requirements.

+Consider posting "Dump No Waste" or other warning signs adjacent to inlets/catch basins where possible.